GiuseppeSoriano/MoodPilot/Idea/Functional_Requirements.md

 ### **Passenger**
 1.1.
 Log in to access personal features;
 1.2.
-View FER evaluations from previous trips;
+View automatic evaluations from previous trips;
 1.3.
 Provide manual feedback for trips;
 1.4.
 Access, modify, or request deletion of personal data (GDPR compliance);
 1.5.
 Receive communications from the administrator (e.g., warnings or system updates);